kubeshop/botkube-docs/src/pages/privacy/index.md

 As an anonymous cluster identifier, we use the `uid` of `kube-system` Namespace.

+Botkube CLI tool collects:

+- Botkube CLI version,
+- OS type from which Botkube CLI is run,
+- Local presence of cloud login token in boolean form,
+- Anonymous machine ID from [machineid](https://github.com/denisbrodbeck/machineid) library,
+- Command type, such as `login`, `install`, etc.

 #### How to opt out

 To disable sending the anonymous analytics, provide the `analytics.disable: true` override during Helm chart installation or upgrade.
 See the [Helm chart parameters](/configuration/helm-chart-parameters/#values) for more details about Helm chart configuration.

+To disable sending the anonymous analytics for Botkube CLI, execute the command `botkube telemetry disable`.
+This configuration will be stored locally in
+`~/.botkube/cloud.yaml` file, if this file is deleted, the telemetry will be enabled again.

 ## Website